 Cross-Stitches are made over the intersections of the warp and weft threads in a fabric.
 Fabrics specifically intended for cross-stitching have a count, which is the number of stitches per inch.
 The higher the count, the smaller the stitches will be.

-Anchoring the Thread
+Anchor the Thread

 To start, bring your threaded needle through the fabric from back to front, leaving a short tail in the back of the fabric.
-You will work the first several stitches over the tail to secure your floss.
+You will work the first several stitched over the tail to secure your floss.

-Making a Single Cross-Stitch
+Make a Single Cross-Stitch

 Each stitch is worked over a square created by the intersecting threads on the fabric, the four corners of the square are holes for your floss to pass through.
 To form the stitch bring your needle up from the back at hole 1 and down from the front at hole 2, creating a diagonal line from the bottom left to the top right.